zongseca4/lazyraiders/README.md

 Fork this repository; configure settings.txt; update players.txt.
 That's it!

-If you need help getting GitHub Pages working, documentation can be found here: https://docs.github.com/en/pages
+If you need help with GitHub Pages, documentation can be found here: https://docs.github.com/en/pages

 # Contact